-The Jacob straight-line modification4 of the Theis Nonequilibrium Equation was applied in analyzing pressure changes occurring within the Raft River KGRA during the RRGI-4 testing.
+The Jacob straight-line modification of the Theis Nonequilibrium Equation was applied to analyzing pressure changes occurring within the Raft River KGRA during the RRGI-4 testing.
 The Jacob method utilizes a semilogarithmic graph of pressure buildup on the arithmetic scale versus the time since injection began on the logarithmic scale.
 The pressure drawdown or buildup data, plotted as a straight line when u, the Theis variable of integration, is less than or equal to 0.01.
-This condition occurred when the quantity of water being released from or taken into storage between the injection well and the point of observation was negligible compared to the changes in storage at a
+This condition occurs when the quantity of water being released from or taken into storage between the injection well and the point of observation is negligible compared to the changes in storage at a radius greater than that of the observation point.
+The μ condition is satisfied in RRGI-4 after less than one-tenth of a minute of injection, if the effective radius of RRGI-4 is assumed to be 1 ft.